MLTB-12/MLTB-2-Deploy-repo/README.md

 2. Add the below Required Variables one by one by clicking New Repository Secret every time.

-   - HEROKU_EMAIL_X: Heroku Account Email Id in which the above app will be deployed
+   - HEROKU_EMAIL_XX: Heroku Account Email Id in which the above app will be deployed
-   - HEROKU_API_KEY_X: Your Heroku API key, get it from https://dashboard.heroku.com/account
+   - HEROKU_API_KEY_XX: Your Heroku API key, get it from https://dashboard.heroku.com/account
-   - HEROKU_APP_NAME_X: Your Heroku app name, Name Must be unique
+   - HEROKU_APP_NAME_XX: Your Heroku app name, Name Must be unique
-   - CONFIG_FILE_URL_X: Copy [This](https://raw.githubusercontent.com/anasty17/mirror-leech-telegram-bot/master/config_sample.env) in any text editor.Remove the _____REMOVE_THIS_LINE_____=True line and fill the variables.
+   - CONFIG_FILE_URL_XX: Copy [This](https://raw.githubusercontent.com/anasty17/mirror-leech-telegram-bot/master/config_sample.env) in any text editor.Remove the _____REMOVE_THIS_LINE_____=True line and fill the variables.
 For details about config you can see Here.
 Go to https://gist.github.com and paste your config data.
 Rename the file to config.env then create secret gist.
 Click on Raw, copy the link.
 This will be your CONFIG_FILE_URL.
 3. Remove commit id from raw link to be able to change variables without updating the CONFIG_FILE_URL in secrets.
 Should be in this form: https://gist.githubusercontent.com/username/gist-id/raw/config.env
    - Before: https://gist.githubusercontent.com/anasty17/8cce4a4b4e7f4ea47e948b2d058e52ac/raw/19ba5ab5eb43016422193319f28bc3c7dfb60f25/config.env
    - After: https://gist.githubusercontent.com/anasty17/8cce4a4b4e7f4ea47e948b2d058e52ac/raw/config.env

-   - You only need to restart your bot after editing config.env Gist secret.

 4. After adding all the above Required Variables go to Github Actions tab in your repository.
    - Select Manually Deploy to Heroku workflow as shown below: